 A composite or a simple event can match one or more rules in a rule class.
 If more than one rule is matched, by default, their actions are executed in a non-deterministic order.
-If the order of the rule action executions is important, the rule identifiers and the action preferences associated with the rules can be used to sort the matching rules.
-For example, the travel services application can resolve among matching rules by using the conflict resolution criterion -[rlm\$rule.PromoType, rlm\$rule.OfferedBy, rlm\$rule.rlm\$ruleid].In this case, sorting the matching rules is done in ascending order and ordered first by the action preference PromoType, then by the action preference OfferedBy, then by the rule identifier rlm\$ruleid.
-As shown in this example, rlm\$rule is used to refer to any rule-specific attribute.
+If the order of the rule action executions is important, you can use the rule identifiers and the action preferences associated with the rules to sort the matching rules.
+For example, the travel services application can resolve among matching rules by using the conflict resolution criterion - [rlm\$rule.PromoType, rlm\$rule.OfferedBy, rlm\$rule.rlm\$ruleid].In this case, sorting the matching rules is done in ascending order and ordered first by the action preference PromoType, then by the action preference OfferedBy, then by the rule identifier rlm\$ruleid.
+As shown in this example, the rule identifier rlm\$rule is used to refer to any rule-specific attribute.
 The notation and semantics used for specifying conflict resolution criteria are similar to that of an ORDER BY clause in a SQL query.
-Optionally, the DESC keyword can be used with some of the attributes to sort the rules in the descending order (see Section 3.3 for a complete syntax).
-When the rule class is configured for exclusive consumption of events, only the top-most rule in the sorted list is chosen for execution.
+Optionally, you can use the DESC keyword with some of the attributes to sort the rules in the descending order (see information later in this section for complete syntax).
+When you configure the rule class for exclusive consumption of events, only the top-most rule in the sorted list is chosen for execution.

 When a set of composite events matches a set of rules, the exact order of rule executions can be specified by combining the conflict resolution criterion for the composite events with that of the matching rules.
-The syntax for specifying the conflict resolution criteria is described in Section 3.3.
+The syntax for specifying the conflict resolution criteria is described using the ORDERING property.